beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

 ```

 We can run the pipeline while specifying arguments that configure pipeline options.
 Note that AWS related values (e.g. `aws_access_key_id`) can be specified as pipeline arguments as the package uses a dedicated pipeline option ([`FirehoseOptions`](https://github.com/beam-pyio/firehose_pyio/blob/main/src/firehose_pyio/options.py#L21)).
-Once the pipeline runs successfully, we can read the contents of the file object(s) that are created by the connector.
+Once the pipeline runs successfully, it reads the contents of the file object(s) that are created by the connector.

 ```bash
 python examples/pipeline.py \